 Until a few years ago, students had to slog their way through challenging textbooks.
 This was a particular problem with a language like Lao because there were so few resources out there.
 If you lived in England, finding a Lao teacher or a book was basically impossible.

 Ling has fundamentally changed the game with its language learning app.
 We have reading, writing, speaking, listening, and grammar practice.
 Even better, our app was designed by software engineers and native Lao teachers!
-When you sign up with Ling, you are guaranteed the genuine article!
+When you sign up with Ling, you are guaranteed a genuine article!

-How To Say Thank You In Lao
+How Do You Say Thank You In Lao?

 |You’re welcome||than nyinditonhab||ທ່ານຍິນດີຕ້ອນຮັບ|